Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Sequential Design - GradEnt

-The Pareto frontier consists of all non-dominated points such that no other candidate improves both criteria simultaneously.
-In the sequential design process, we evaluate the Pareto frontier in the discretised set $\mathcal{X}_{\text{cand}}$.
-The Pareto frontier from a discrete set can be obtained efficiently through the following steps: (1) Sort the candidates in descending order for one criterion (maximum values are always in the Pareto frontier), and (2) Traverse the sorted list, adding candidates to $\mathcal{P}(\mathcal{X}_{\text{cand}})$ if they exceed all previous points in the second criteria.
-Once the Pareto frontier $\mathcal{P}(\mathcal{X}_{\text{cand}})$ is identified, the next design point is uniformly sampled from it to ensure unbiased selection and computational efficiency.
+It consists of all non-dominated points, where no other candidate improves both criteria simultaneously.
+In sequential design, we approximate $\mathcal{P}(\mathcal{X})$ over the discretized candidate set $\mathcal{X}_{\text{cand}}$.
+The frontier is obtained efficiently by: (1) sorting candidates in descending order of one criterion (ensuring maxima are always included), and (2) traversing the list, adding a candidate to $\mathcal{P}(\mathcal{X}_{\text{cand}})$ if it exceeds all previous points in the second criterion.
+Finally, the next design point is drawn uniformly from $\mathcal{P}(\mathcal{X}_{\text{cand}})$.

-In summary, Algorithm \ref{alg: Gradent-R} outlines the proposed sequential design approach - GradEnt.
+In summary, Algorithm \ref{alg: Gradent-R} outlines the proposed GradEnt method.